 Leopold Morse was a wholesale and retail clothing merchant.
 He served twice in Congress, from 1877 to 1885, and from 1887 to 1889, the first Jew elected to Congress from Massachusetts.
-In 1889, he and his brother, Godfrey, founded the Home for Aged and Infirm Hebrews and Orphanage in Milton.
+Godfrey Morse was an attorney.
+In 1889, Leopold and Godfrey Morse founded the Home for Aged and Infirm Hebrews and Orphanage in Milton.

 In the spring and summer of 1903, Tyler and Isidor Morse joined an expedition to Africa organized by William N. MacMillan of St. Louis to explore the Blue Nile and determine whether if could be a navigable route to the Mediterranean.

 Tyler Morse married in January of 1906 to Mrs. Allon (Fuller) Black of New York City, the former wife of Harry S. Black.
 After their marriage, they lived in New York.